Supamang2122/Mountain-Madness-2020/Readme.md

 The person who had the largest absolute difference connects their phone to the computer.
 The computer remotely controls the phone and opens the SkipTheDishes App, fills in the information blanks one by one with the data it receives from the MCQBot; and then places the order for the food.

-In order to do this, we use the scrcpy software.
+In order to do this, we created a ClickerBot that uses the scrcpy software.
 We determine the precise screen coordinates where we must click in order to perform the function we need it to perform and enter in the information into the search bar.
 ```
 klick(550, 600);
 pastee(600, 350, "Seafood");